scherzoq/Prosper-IT-Live-Project/README.md

-# Live Project: Full-Scale Web Application Using ASP.NET MVC and Entity Framework
+# Prosper IT Live Project

 ## Introduction
 At the end of my time in The Tech Academy's C# and .NET Framework boot camp, I worked on a two-week live project for Prosper IT Consulting.
 This involved working with my peers on a team to develop a full-scale web application using ASP.NET MVC and Entity Framework.
 We worked on an interactive website to manage dynamic content (e.g., productions, cast members, subscribers) for a theater/acting company.
 The web application served as a content management service (CMS) for users, allowing them to easily manage the content on their website without needing to possess technical expertise.